Learning the structure of any Hamiltonian from minimal assumptions: Acknowledgments

 \section{Acknowledgments}

-AZ thanks Andrew Baczewski, Matthias Caro, John Kallaugher, Danial Motlagh, and Ojas Parekh for helpful discussions.
+AZ thanks Andrew Baczewski, Matthias Caro, John Kallaugher, Danial Motlagh, and Ojas Parekh for helpful discussions, as well as multiple anonymous reviewers for their thorough feedback.
 This work was supported by the Laboratory Directed Research and Development program at Sandia National Laboratories, under the Gil Herrera Fellowship in Quantum Information Science.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S.~Department of Energy’s National Nuclear Security Administration under contract DE-NA-0003525.
 AZ also acknowledges support from the U.S.~Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing.